voxel51/fiftyone/docs/source/user_guide/brain.rst

 During the early stages of the ML workflow it can be useful to find prototypical samples in your data that accurately describe all the different aspects of your data.
-FiftyOne Brain provides a representativeness method, which finds samples that are very similar to large clusters of your data.
+FiftyOne Brain provides a representativeness method that finds samples which are very similar to large clusters of your data.
 Highly representative samples are great for finding modes or easy examples in your dataset.